Meares Stadium

-Meares Stadium is a 5,000-capacity stadium located in Mars Hill, North Carolina where it serves as home to the Mars Hill College Lions.
+Meares Stadium is a 5,000-capacity stadium located in Mars Hill, North Carolina, where it serves as home to the Mars Hill College Lions.

-Meares Stadium has gained a reputation as a tough place to play due to its location in the windy North Carolina mountains.
-Winds can get high enough to easily throw a ball around, and even make it tough on smaller athletes.
-In 2007, the college began a reconstruction project at Meares Stadium, which will be completed by the 2007 football season.
-When completed, the facility will have a new pressbox, permanent visitor's bleachers, and a reconstructed set of main stands.
-Additionally, the current grass surface will be replaced with FieldTurf.
+Meares Stadium has gained a reputation as a difficult stadium to play on due to its location in the windy North Carolina mountains.
+Winds can get high enough to move a stationary ball, and, in some circumstances, smaller athletes.
+In 2007, the college began a renovation project at Meares Stadium, which was completed by August in the same year.
+This renovation added a pressbox and replaced the previous field with synthetic turf, in addition to increasing visitor seating.
+The field was replaced once again in 2020, and new lighting was added in the same year.